Medically reviewed by Drugs.com. Last updated on Dec 12, 2019.

 Treatment for transverse myelitis includes medications and rehabilitative therapy.
 Most people with transverse myelitis recover at least partially.
 Those with severe attacks sometimes are left with major disabilities.

 Signs and symptoms of transverse myelitis usually develop over a few hours to a few days and may sometimes progress gradually over several weeks.

 Transverse myelitis usually affects both sides of the body below the affected area of the spinal cord, but sometimes there are symptoms on just one side of the body.

 Typical signs and symptoms include:

 - Pain.
 Transverse myelitis pain may begin suddenly in your lower back.
 Sharp pain may shoot down your legs or arms or around your chest or abdomen.
-Pain symptoms vary based on on the part of your spinal cord that's affected.
+Pain symptoms vary based on the part of your spinal cord that's affected.